carrotsrc/StrangeIO/README.md

 I also looked into GStreamer and it is stupendous.
 I did experiment with it, putting consideration into it but in the end I decided to look into designing something that is more focussed on what I had in mind.
 It has also been quite a learning experience building the pipelines.

-## Current

-Building a memory manager to avoid doing dozens and dozens of allocations per second

 ----

 ## Design overview